Due diligence and the EnergyNet IDR

 The EnergyNet Internet Data Room (IDR) provides a simple interface to access all a wealth of due diligence data from one screen.
 You can browse through individual pages, multi-page documents and multiple document sets all from the same interface.
 Intuitive controls allow you to view lists of documents, thumbnails of pages or both at the same time.
 When documents are presented in a variety of file formats, you'll be able to switch between formats through a simple drop-down menu.
 You'll also have the ability to fill your entire computer monitor with pages and the minimal controls necessary to navigate through them, putting more due diligence information on the screen than ever before.

-You access the IDR by clicking the orange "Enter Data Room" buttons in the Due Diligence section of the property information page you are viewing.
+You access the IDR by clicking and of the "View" links in the Internet Data Room section of the property information page you are viewing.

 The text area of the IDR control panel displays the following information: